vercel/modelfusion/docs/guide/tools/predefined-tools/mediawiki-search-tool.md

+---
+sidebar_position: 8
+title: MediaWiki Search
+---

-# MediaWiki Search Tool for ModelFusion
+# MediaWiki Search Tool

 Searches MediaWiki instances, such as Wikipedia, using their `opensearch` API endpoint.